 1. Introduction4

 2. Corridor One-Stop-Shop (C-OSS)4

 2.1.
 Generalities4

 2.2.
-Priority Rules
+Priority Rules6

 2.3.
-Other activities of the C-OSS6
+Other activities of the C-OSS

-3. Capacity allocation for freight trains7
+3. Capacity allocation for freight trains

 3.1.
 Framework for capacity allocation7

 3.2.
 Applicants7

 3.3.
-Corridor related paths offer8
+Corridor related paths offer

 3.4.
-Conditions for booking capacity via the Corridor OSS9
+Conditions for booking capacity via the Corridor OSS10

 3.5.
-Handling of capacity requests10
+Handling of capacity requests11

 3.6.
-Request for changes12
+Request for changes14

 3.7.
-Rail related services13
+Rail related services

 3.8.
-Invoicing13
+Invoicing

-4. Coordination of works and possesions14
+4. Coordination of works and possessions15

-5. Traffic management15
+5. Traffic management16

 5.1.
-Generalities15
+Generalities

 5.2.
-Border crossing15
+Border crossing

 5.3.
-Change of locomotives and drivers16
+Change of locomotives and drivers17

-6. Traffic management in the event of disturbance16
+6. Traffic management in the event of disturbance

 6.1.
-Generalities16
+Generalities

 6.2.
-Priority rules in traffic management16
+Priority rules in traffic management18

 6.3.
 Communication

 6.4.
-Emergency management
+Emergency management20

 6.5.
-Assistance to defective or damaged trains18
+Assistance to defective or damaged trains20

 6.6.
 Itinerary modifications

-7. ANNEXES
+7. ANNEXES21

-1. INTRODUCTION
+1. Introduction

-This part 4 of the Corridor Information Document presents the structure and specific procedures about allocation and management of railway capacity over the Rail Freight Corridor n°4 "Atlantic", including the subjects concerning traffic management and One-Stop-Shop (C-OSS).
+This part 4 of the Corridor Information Document presents the structure and specific procedures about allocation and management of railway capacity over the Rail Freight Corridor "Atlantic", including the subjects concerning traffic management and One-Stop-Shop ("C-OSS").
 Several paragraphs make reference to European Regulation 913/2010 'concerning the European Railway Network for a competitive freight service'.

-The aim of this part is, therefore, to inform the Rail Freight Corridor n°4 "Atlantic" applicants about the basic operating rules in terms of allocation of capacity and traffic management, including traffic management in degraded situations.
+The aim of this part is, therefore, to inform the Rail Freight Corridor "Atlantic" applicants about the basic operating rules in terms of allocation of capacity and traffic management, including traffic management in degraded situations.

-This part 4 contents the offer and demand of capacity and especially the role of the C-OSS as a coordinator in the management of the capacity offered by the Infrastructure Managers (IM).
+This part 4 contents the offer and demand of capacity and especially the role of the C-OSS as a coordinator in the management of the capacity offered by the Infrastructure Managers (IMs).
 Besides, it describes traffic management in normal and degraded situations, and it finally provides information about specific traffics.

-Particularly, this part defines the pre-arranged paths offered by the Rail Freight Corridor n°4 "Atlantic" to its clients, the priority rules to allocate capacity, the conditions to use the paths and the rules for the cancelation of allocated capacity.
+Particularly, this part defines the pre-arranged paths offered by the Rail Freight Corridor "Atlantic" to its clients, the priority rules to allocate capacity, the conditions to use the paths and the rules for the cancelation of allocated capacity.